Copyright and Distribution of Course Materials

 Wherever possible, faculty are encouraged to link to content in databases licensed by the Northwestern University libraries.
 In general, it is possible to link to individual article in most scholarly journals, as well as cases and scholarly and newspaper articles in Lexis and Westlaw.

-Visit the Law Library Faculty Support Blackboard page if you would like to know more about how Blackboard can be used to distribute course readings or would like instruction on how to construct links to Westlaw, LEXIS, Hein Online, JSTOR, and other library-licensed information resources.
+Visit the Law Library Course Management Faculty Support page if you would like to know more about how Blackboard can be used to distribute course readings or would like instruction on how to construct links to Westlaw, LEXIS, Hein Online, JSTOR, and other library-licensed information resources.

 - Library Electronic Course Reserves